French Language Rights & Interpretation

-The Supreme Court of Canada has held that an important principle underlying this right to interpreter assistance is linguistic understanding.
-While the interpretation provided need not be perfect, it must be continuous, precise, impartial, competent and contemporaneous: R v Tran, 2 SCR 951, 1994 CanLII 56.
+The Supreme Court of Canada has held that an important principle underlying the right to interpreter assistance is linguistic understanding.
+While the interpretation in court need not be perfect, it must be continuous, precise, impartial, competent and contemporaneous: R v Tran, 2 SCR 951, 1994 CanLII 56.

 An interpreting service called LanguageLine is available at all Court of Queen’s Bench counters across the province in person or by telephone free of charge for members of the public looking for information and in need of interpretation assistance.
 The service has capacity to provide interpretation services for more than 200 languages including some indigenous languages.
 Please ask Court of Queen’s Bench clerks if you need interpreter assistance.
 LanguageLine interpreting service is also available in every Court of Queen's Bench courtroom in Alberta if ordered by a judge.
 LanguageLine is a handy option for use in short matters where an in-person interpreter is not easily available.